Nitrokey/nitrokey-documentation/source/components/nitrokeys/pro/faq.rst

     The Nitrokey Pro doesn't contain storage capability for ordinary data (it can only store cryptographic keys and certificates).

+.. faq:: How many keys can I store?

+    The Nitrokey Pro can store three RSA key pairs.
+All keys use the same identity but are used for different purposes: authentication, encryption and signing.

 .. include:: ../../shared-faqs/hyperlinks.rst.inc